 The SoA offers pre-professional and professional, accredited undergraduate degrees in architecture.

-The Department also offers a Minor in Architectural History and Criticism.
+The SoA also offers a Minor in Architectural History and Ctriticism, which is open to students of any major (18 credit hours).

-Admission and Progression Requirements and all Program Requirements can be found in the Undergraduate Catalog.
-Please see the information below:
+Admission and Progression Requirements, and all Program Requirements, can be found in the Undergraduate Catalog.

 Additional Resources for Students